 All UGA Candidates that complete the UGA Information Session will be provided with a link to a Doodle page, where you will sign up for an interview time.
-If you are unable to sign up for a time on the Doodle, please sign up for a time in-person by going to Robinson Hall Rm.
-319 on the date provided in your invitation e-mail.
+If you are unable to sign up for a time on the Doodle, please email UGA Recruitment and Selection.

 The following tips may be helpful to you in preparing for the individual interview:

 Come to your interview with a basic understanding of the job and the Office of Residential Life.
 It would be best to spend some time talking with a UGA from your cluster or building, or one with whom you have a good relationship.
 The UGA Information Session you attend will also be very helpful for obtaining a better understanding of the UGA position.
 You can also make an appointment to speak with your Community Director.
 Speak to someone whom you are confident will tell it, "like it is."
 Read through all of the materials provided on this website.